 - What strategies are utilities employing to develop a successful trade ally workforce?

 - What skills should utilities provide to help trade allies achieve high customer satisfaction?

 - Which other markets should utilities tap into to expand their networks?

 - How are utility trade ally networks structured?
 Which network characteristics lead to high performance, participation, and customer satisfaction?

 We’re looking for utility personnel who are closely involved with their trade ally partners.
 If you’d like to participate, fill out the form below.

 E Source periodically gathers data from electric and gas utilities across the US and Canada with trade ally networks.
 We last completed the Trade Ally Network Comparison in 2016, and we’ll complete it again in 2021.
 We base the survey questions on input from frequent Ask E Source inquiries related to trade ally networks, as well as our own knowledge of trade ally best practices.
-We’ll field the survey in October 2020.